ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ## netxlite: the underlying network library

-This section describes `netxlite`, the underlying network library, from an historical perspective.
-We explain our data collection needs and what types from the standard library we're using as patterns.
+This section describes `netxlite`, the underlying network library, from a historical perspective.
+We explain our data collection needs, and what types from the standard library we're using as patterns.

 ### Measurement Observations

-Most OONI experiment need to observe and give meaning to these events:
+Most OONI experiments need to observe and give meaning to these events:

 1. DNSLookup